July 19, 2019

 Let’s say I click on the “Public Health Database” link; if I’m searching from an off-campus computer, then at this point I’ll be asked to login.
 Once I’ve done so, this is what appears:

 Again, all of the database links are going to look something like this.
 To find the article, I simply scroll to the correct year and month (2004, May), then click on the correct issue (May 15, Vol 363, No 9421).

-I then scroll to the correct article (#26 in EBSCO, #28 in ProQuest—I have to click on “next page”), then I can either click on the title, or on Full Text or Full Text PDF; if I click on the title, I get the abstract, and also further options to open or save the Full Text/PDF article.
+This leads to a table of contents.
+I scroll to the correct article—I have to click ‘next page’—at which point I can either click on the title, or on Full Text or Full Text PDF; if I click on the title, I get the abstract, and also further options to open or save the Full Text/PDF article.

-Here’s what it looks like in ProQuest if I click on the title (the html full text appears below the abstract):
+Here’s what it looks like in Medline/ProQuest if I click on the title (the html full text appears below the abstract):

 Now, I know this process seems cumbersome, but once you get the hang of it, it’s not the that bad.
 And remember, this would even more of a pain in the tuchus if you had to search for, find, pull out and copy all of this by hand.